Your business runs on data—customer records, financials, intellectual property, and everything in between.

 For finance and legal sectors

 The finance and legal sectors handle highly confidential contracts, transactions, and client records.
 A top strategy here is to implement zero-knowledge encryption, this gives you cloud storage where only you—not even Dropbox—can access your data.
-You can also add multi-factor authentication for an extra security layer.
+You can also add two-factor authentication for an extra security layer.

 For large-scale IT operations